christopher5106/christopher5106.github.io/_posts/2016-10-21-1d-grid-lstm-and-the-xor-problem.markdown

 ![The run of a 2-GRID LSTM]({{ site.url }}/img/grid-2d.png)

-LSTM 1 uses the hidden state value of the LSTM 2, in this case $$ h_2^{x,y} $$, instead of its previous values.
+LSTM 1 uses the hidden state value of the LSTM 2, in this case $$ h_2^{x,y} $$, instead of its previous value.
 This helps the network learn faster correlation between the two LSTM.
 There is always a notion of **priority** and **order** in the computation of the LSTM.
 Parallelisation of the computations require to take into consideration this order.

 For each cell in the grid, there can be an input and/or an output, as well as no input and/or no output.